oruga-ui/oruga/packages/docs/documentation/README.md

 @import '~@oruga-ui/oruga/src/scss/oruga';
 ```

-Take a look at [components page](/components/#base-style) to know all global variables; you should be able to create a custom theme setting your values (global and components) or/and remove a few css class attributes and enable css var.

 ### Adding new classes

 This way allows to append one or more classes to already existing classes.
-It is really easy and you can do it importing the library/component (global) and in this case all component instances are using the same custom classes, otherwise the library allows to add new classes on a single component instance (local).
+It's really easy and you can do it importing the library/component (global) and in this case all component instances are using the same custom classes, otherwise the library allows to add new classes on a single component instance (local).

 #### Global